vegaprotocol/documentation/docs/node-operators/how-to/restart-network.md

 ---
 sidebar_position: 1
+title: How to restart a network using checkpoints
-title: Restart a network using checkpoints
+sidebar_label: Restart a network using checkpoints
-hide_title: false
 ---

-# How to restart a network using checkpoints

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';